-Introduction to theories of quantum mechanics, spectroscopy, and molecular reaction dynamics and their application to chemical systems through the use of problems, lectures, readings, discussions, and laboratory investigations.
-Three lecture hours, one discussion hour, and one laboratory afternoon.
-Prerequisite: Chemistry 305 or permission of instructor.
+Introduction to theories of quantum mechanics, spectroscopy, and molecular reaction dynamics, and their application to chemical systems through the use of problems, lectures, readings, discussions, and laboratory investigations.
+Three class hours, one discussion hour, and one laboratory.
+Spring semester.
+Prerequisites: CHEM 108, PHYS 110, and MATH 211 or permission of instructor.

-Instrumental Analysis
+CHEM-317 Instrumental Analysis

 Study of chemical analysis by use of modern instruments.
-Topics include complex equilibria, electroanalytical methods, quantitative spectroscopy, chromatography, and Fourier transform methods.
+Topics include complex equilibria, electroanalytical methods, quantitative spectroscopy, chromatography, and other chemical analysis methods.
 Analytical techniques will be studied from both a chemical and an instrumental point of view.
 The laboratory stresses quantitative analytical procedures and includes an independent project.
-Three lecture hours and one laboratory afternoon.
+Three class hours and one laboratory.
+Fall semester.
+Prerequisite: CHEM 108

-Materials Chemistry
+• CHEM-320 Materials Chemistry

 Synthesis, properties, and characterization of materials.
 Topics include mechanical, electrical, and optical properties, synthesis and fabrication of materials including semiconductors and nanoparticles, surface chemistry, surface sensitive spectroscopies, electron and probe microscopies, and applications of these materials in advanced technology.
+Three class hours.
+Spring semester.

-Biochemistry I
+CHEM-333 Biochemistry I

 Detailed study of the structure and function of macromolecules and macromolecular assemblies as they pertain to living organisms.
 Topics include the structure and chemistry of proteins; the mechanisms and kinetics of enzyme catalyzed reactions; and the structure, chemistry, and functions of carbohydrates, lipids, nucleic acids, and biological membranes.
 Classic and modern bioanalytical methods are emphasized.
-Three lecture hours and one laboratory afternoon
+Fall semester.
+Prerequisite: CHEM 204.
+Three class hours and one laboratory.

-Biochemistry II
+• CHEM-334 Biochemistry II

 Detailed survey of the primary and secondary metabolic processes in living cells.
 Topics discussed include the overall organization of metabolic pathways, carbohydrate and fatty acid metabolism, biological oxidation and reduction and energy production.
 Special attention is given to regulation, hormone action, metabolic disorders and disease.
 Laboratory work includes an independent research project.
-Three lecture hours and one laboratory afternoon.
+Three class hours and one laboratory.
+Spring semester.
 Capstone course for Biology majors.
-Prerequisite: Biology majors- Bio 212 and Chem 204, or permission of the instructor.
+Prerequisite: CHEM 204.
+Biology majors -- BIOL 212 and CHEM 204, or permission of the instructor.

-Advanced Organic Chemistry
+• CHEM-353 Advanced Organic Chemistry

 Study of synthetic, mechanistic, and theoretical concepts in organic chemistry.
 Particular emphasis is on the study of methods used to determine organic reaction mechanisms, stereospecific reactions, pericyclic reactions, and the design of multistep syntheses of complex molecules.
-Three lecture hours.
+Three class hours.
+Fall semester.
+Prerequisite: CHEM 204.

-X-Lab: Salty and Fatty
+• CHEM-358 X-Lab: Salty and Fatty

 Combined upper-level chemistry and physics lab designed to emphasize the use of tools in these disciplines to answer questions in biology.
 This course concentrates on the role of lipids (fats) and ions (salt) in biology.
 Utilizing multiple biochemical and biophysical techniques, students will perform multiple experiments to ultimately answer a complex biological problem.
+Two laboratories.
+Spring semester.
+Prerequisite: CHEM 108 and either PHY 110 or PHY 211, or permission from the instructor.

-X-lab: Drugs and Cells
+• CHEM-359 X-lab: Drugs and Cells

-Combined upper-level biology/chemistry/health sciences laboratory where students design and synthesize organic compounds and determine the impact of structural modifications on these compounds' biological activity.
-The semester is divided into two parts: the synthesis, isolation, and characterization of a derivative of a known, biologically active organic compound; and the assessment of its effect on cellular biology in vitro.
+Combined upper-level biology and chemistry laboratory where students design and synthesize organic compounds and determine the impact of structural modifications on these compounds' biological activity.
+The semester is divided into two parts: the synthesis, isolation, and characterization of a derivative of a known, biologically active organic compound; and the assessment of its biological activity using in vivo disease models.
+Two laboratories.
+Spring semester.
+Prerequisite: CHEM 204 and BIO 211 or permission of the instructor.

-Advanced Inorganic Chemistry
+• CHEM-375 Advanced Inorganic Chemistry